ApiLogicServer/Docs/docs/Behave.md

 You can now execute your Test Suite.
 Run the `Behave Run` Launch Configuration, and Behave will run all of the tests, producing the outputs (`behave.log` and `<scenario.logs>` shown above.

-* Windows users will need to run `Windows Behave Run`
+* Windows users may need to run `Windows Behave Run`

 * You can run just 1 scenario using `Behave Scenario`